-- The study hall is for studying, not visiting friends or recreational purposes. - The study hall must remain quiet at all times. - A student is expected to bring books with him/her to the study hall each day. - A student should go to the lockers prior to the study hall time. - Students may leave the study hall only with teacher permission and a pass. - Tests may be taken in study hall only by special arrangement between the subject teacher and the study hall teacher.
+- The study hall is for studying, not visiting friends or recreational purposes. - The study hall must remain quiet at all times. - A student is expected to bring books with him/her to the study hall each day. - A student should go to the lockers prior to the study hall time. - Students may leave the study hall only with teacher permission and a pass. - Tests may be taken in study hall only by special arrangement between the subject teacher and the study hall teacher. - With the permission of the classroom teacher, students may listen to music on the personal device.
+LC is not liable for student playlists or lost earbuds/headphones.

-Telephone Usage
+Phone Usage